farsxdev/device_xiaomi_duchamp_shrp/README.md

 # troubleshooting

-# Fix for 0 Mb or Bootloop in PBRP Duchamp
+# Fix for 0 Mb or Bootloop in SHRP Duchamp

 •Note : This will wipe/format your Data portion and your data will be reset.